-Outside Toastmaster, I am a Careers Guidance Professional and I use motivational and solution focused techniques to help people achieve their full potential and greater self awareness.
+Outside Toastmaster, I am a Careers Guidance Professional and I use motivational and solution-focused techniques to help people achieve their full potential and greater self-awareness.
 This experience will be an asset to me in this position because I will be able to draw on it to support Area Directors to deal with challenges and serve all members.

 I have enjoyed all aspects of my Toastmaster’s journey and have delivered all my responsibilities with diligence, enthusiasm and transparency.
-I am committed to the continued success of Division K, growth of all members and collaborative work with Toastmasters clubs worldwide.
+I am committed to the continued success of Division K, the growth of all members and collaborative work with Toastmasters clubs worldwide.
 Therefore, I would welcome the opportunity to lead Division K.

 Why are you applying to become Division Director?

 I am passionate about the Toastmasters brand and I am keen to influence and promote it.
 I am diligent and aspirational and I consistently pursue excellence and meet performance targets.
 I have an excellent track record of delivering substantial change and working collaboratively with a diverse range of people.

 Having had different leadership positions with Toastmasters, I have a sound understanding of the organisation and this would help me to share good practice, inspire our members and nurture new clubs.